clb21565/kairos/docs/source/index.rst

-Welcome to hgt-support's documentation!
+welcome to kairos' documentation page
 ===================================

-**hgt-support** is a lightweight tool for profiling horizontal gene transfer in metagenomic assemblies
+**kairos** is intended to be a lightweight tool for profiling horizontal gene transfer in metagenomic assemblies

 .. note::